APPENDICES

 Name Arrived Settled Profile

-Jacques HUGON 01 Feb 1765 Atk born c1730, probably Chignecto; son of Louis HUGON & Marie BOURGEOIS; uncle of Marie HUGON; married ________, probably Chignecto; exiled to SC Nov 1755 aboard English sloop Endeavor; on list of Acadians in SC Aug 1763, called Jacques HUGOND, with wife [probably mother] Marie BOURGOIS, daughter Marie age 9, & son Joseph age 3; signed a letter of appeal to the Duc de Nivernois, French ambassador to Britain, concerning Acadian grievances against the SC authorities, 13 Aug 1763; probably moved to St.-Domingue, present-day Haiti; arrived LA Feb 1765, age 35, alone, probably a widower, with party from Halifax via St.-Domingue led by Joseph BROUSSARD dit Beausoleil; died [buried] Atakapas 8 Oct 1765, age 35
+Jacques HUGON 01 Feb 1765 Atk born c1730, probably Chignecto; son of Louis HUGON & Marie BOURGEOIS; uncle of Anne-Marie HUGON; married ________, probably Chignecto; exiled to SC Nov 1755 aboard British sloop Endeavour; on list of Acadians in SC 12 Aug 1763, called Jacques HUGOND, with wife [probably mother] Marie BOURGOIS, daughter Marie age 9, & son Joseph age 3; signed a letter of appeal to the Duc de Nivernois, French ambassador to Britain, concerning Acadian grievances against the SC authorities, 13 Aug 1763; moved to Môle St.-Nicolas, St.-Domingue, present-day Haiti, 1764; arrived LA Feb 1765, age 35, alone, probably a widower, with party from Halifax via St.-Domingue led by Joseph BROUSSARD dit Beausoleil; died [buried] Attakapas 8 Oct 1765, age 35

 NOTES

 What happened to his wife & children?
-Did they die in St.-Domingue, & he latched on to the BROUSSARD party when they came thru in early 1765?
-How else could someone who had spent his exile in SC end up in the Atakapas District in 1765?
-Jacques was a brother of Joseph HUGON, deceased husband of Théotiste BROUSSARD (Joseph never made it to LA but died in SC or St.-Domingue).
-See Arsenault, p.
-1006.
-This may explain why Jacques hooked up with the BROUSSARD party.
-The name HUGON seems to have died in LA with him.
+Did they die in St.-Domingue, & he latched on to the BROUSSARD party when they came thru Cap-Français in early 1765?
+How else could someone who had spent his exile in SC end up in the Attakapas District in 1765?
+Jacques was the older brother of Joseph HUGON, deceased husband of Marie-Théotiste BROUSSARD (Joseph never made it to LA but died probably in NS).
+See Arsenault, 1006.

 [top of page HUGON]